-Students who wish to take courses, but do not intend to seek a degree at Moody, may study as a nondegree student.
-Students may take up to 18 credits as an undergraduate nondegree student and up to 12 credits as a graduate nondegree student.
+Students who wish to take courses, but do not intend to seek a degree at Moody, may study as a non-degree student.
+Students may take up to 18 credits as an undergraduate non-degree student and up to 12 credits as a graduate non-degree student.
 Students who wish to continue studies beyond this point must apply to a certificate or degree program.

 Students who want to take classes for personal enrichment can take up to a maximum of 12 credits.
-If, at a later date, a student enrolls as a certificate of degree-seeking student, credit will not be extended for any audited course.
+If, at a later date, a student enrolls as a certificate or degree-seeking student, credit will not be extended for any audited course.
 Repeated courses will incur all expenses as outlined in the financial section of this catalog.
 Online courses cannot be taken for audit.